Kumasta/SEI-Project-2/README.md

 ### Nav bar and home page

 The nav bar is fairly simple with 3 main buttons The brand/home page link, the TV show list and favourites pages can all be accessed from here.
-All the button have a hover a effect of inversive the text and border colour.
+All the buttons have a hover effect of inversing the text and border colour.
 The home page is made up of a random array of TV show images with a check to make sure each one is unique.
 On page load it will display a random number of TV show images displaying them in a container that spans the screen.
 A div in the middle has a black transparent background to enable users to see images behind it but also ease of readability of the site name text.
 A button below acts as the same link as the TV shows button in the nav bar.

 <img width="80%" alt="image" src="https://user-images.githubusercontent.com/94964514/159134134-1cf7e5e9-5d3e-43d6-aec4-9de0c5ca97bf.png">

 ### TV shows page